PeterTsungYu/dev_iot/README_PID.md

 ```

 ### Setpoint weighting
-To prevent impacts of sudden setpoint changes or slips from a steady state, two weights are introduced to proportional gain and derivative gain.
+To prevent impact of sudden setpoint changes or slips from a steady state, two weights are applied to proportional gain and derivative gain.
 Typically, they are values ranging between 0~1 depending on each process.

 - Proportional setpoint weight (beta)